stianloader/Starloader-API/README.md

 ```

 A of the event API was borrowed from Bukkit, so if you have worked with Bukkit
-before, the api will be pretty similat to you.
+before, the api will be pretty similar to you.
 The listener can then be
 registered via

     EventManager.registerListener(new StarloaderDemoListener(logger));